TyJK/EchoBurst/README.md

 Roadmap

 ### [Wiki](https://github.com/TyJK/EchoBurst/wiki)
 The wiki is where we will post meeting history, as well as resources we think are helpful for the project.
-We also have a contact information secution, though at present it is just Gitter and Etherpad.
+We also have a contact information section, though at present it is just Gitter and Etherpad.